Academics at Penn State

 - Availability in Architecture, Landscape Architecture studio courses are limited.

 - Availability in Music, Theatre, and Dance performance courses are limited.

-- For courses in the School of Visual Arts, you must submit a portfolio of representative work to the EA Office.
+- For courses in the School of Visual Arts (outside of Digital Arts), you may be required to submit a portfolio of representative work.

 - Not available unless specified in the exchange agreement.

 - Mechanical Engineering Courses can be difficult to schedule.
 Please have back up options.

 - Nursing courses are not available unless specified in the exchange agreement.

 - Courses in Political Science and History fill quickly.